-Phonics is delivered in Class 1 and Class 2 (FS, YR1 & YR2) on a daily basis for up to twenty minutes.
-The phonics bug programme is followed to ensure consistent teaching of synthetic phonics with jolly phonic actions used to secure the children's knowledge of sounds in a kinaesthetic approach.
+Phonics is delivered in Class 1 and Class 2 (FS, YR1 & YR2) on a daily basis for up to thirty minutes.
+The Pearson's Phonics Bug programme is followed to ensure consistent teaching of synthetic phonics with jolly phonic actions used to secure the children's knowledge of sounds in a kinaesthetic approach.
 (Please see phonics progression for further information on the teaching and progression in phonics).
 These daily lessons develop skills such as blending and segmenting in preparation for early reading and writing.